ISA’s Evidence-based Whole-school Reform Model

 1. Strategies for Improving Student Academic Achievement and Attainment

 ISA’s college-preparatory instructional program focuses on students’ intellectual development and emphasizes the development of higher order thinking skills, habits of work, and mastery of critical skills in the core content areas.
 Literacy, writing, and numeracy are embedded in content areas across the curriculum.
-Other elements of the instructional program include a rigorous inquiry approach to curriculum and instruction aligned with the CCSS and the use of multiple forms of assessment to accurately capture students’ learning, monitor students’ progress, and guide pedagogical differentiation so that instruction meets the needs of diverse learners.
+Other elements of the instructional program include a rigorous inquiry approach to curriculum and instruction aligned with state standards and the use of multiple forms of assessment to accurately capture students’ learning, monitor students’ progress, and guide pedagogical differentiation so that instruction meets the needs of diverse learners.

 Through each of their four years of high school, students work with a grade level multi-disciplinary team of teachers and a counselor.
 This structure is designed to: (1) personalize the school environment; (2) create strong, in-depth connections between students and their teachers and counselor; and (3) enable the support network to be knowledgeable and engaged.
 The strong relationships generated by this team organization enable teachers to elicit higher levels of student performance.
 The team structure allows teachers to work collaboratively and collectively to support students’ success.

 An extended day and school year provide students with opportunities for enrichment and advancement as well as remediation.
 We help schools to construct extended day/year opportunities whereby staff can provide students with the individualized time, attention, and other supports necessary for them to succeed with rigorous curriculum tasks and projects, skill development, and remediation.
 In addition, we help schools to implement extended day and year experiences such as tutoring, talent and leadership development, enrichment, internships, and curriculum-connected travel and tours.